lrr-rachel/lrr-rachel.github.io/README.md

 My research mainly focuses on the analysis and development of techniques for enhancing low-light videos, including denoising, colourisation, contrast enhancement, and content manipulations.
 My work has been funded by the UKRI [MyWorld](https://www.myworld-creates.com/) Strength in Places Programme.

 ## News
-- 06 June 2024: “A SPATIO-TEMPORAL ALIGNED SUNET MODEL FOR LOW-LIGHT VIDEO ENHANCEMENT” is accepted by ICIP 2024.
+- 06 June 2024: “A SPATIO-TEMPORAL ALIGNED SUNET MODEL FOR LOW-LIGHT VIDEO ENHANCEMENT” accepted by ICIP 2024.

 ## Recent Work